squinkylabs/Demo/docs/vco3.md

 # Demo VCO3

 We have seen that Demo VCO2 is already extremely fast.
 If this were a real project we might stop now - it's clearly "good enough".
-But it would be a fun challenge to make it even faster.
+But it is a fun challenge to make it even faster.

 ## SIMD Instructions